hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 3. Make sure you set the following parameters:

     -   **Title**
     >Note: The recommendation is to keep it as short as you can while capturing the reader's attention.
-Also, title must be ***Sentence case*** (that is, capitalize the first letter of the word of the title).
+Also, title must be ***Sentence case*** (that is, capitalize the first letter of the word of the title - HPE brand is moving away from the use of title case, so unless words are used as a proper noun (like the name of a product or program), the general guidance is to use initial lower case letters).
     -   **Author name**
     -   **Author Image** (image size recommended is **192px X 192px**).
         You can upload a picture or use your gravatar picture URL if you have one.